-Explore relational database concepts and the use of Structure Query Language while working within a Database Management System (DBMS).
+Explore relational database concepts and the use of Structured Query Language while working within a Database Management System (DBMS).
 Design, build and query a relational database and its tables.
 Manipulate a DBMS using concepts such as stored procedures and triggers.
 (Prerequisite: Completion of or concurrent enrollment in 890-101 College 101)

-Design, develop and publish a web site using industry standard software with an introduction to the code being produced by the software.
-Enhance web sites using advanced techniques with web forms, media queries and responsive design.
+Design, develop and publish a website using industry standard software with an introduction to the code being produced by the software.
+Enhance websites using advanced techniques with web forms, media queries and responsive design.
 Credit for Prior Learning Available

 Students will gain skills in optimizing graphics and photos to ensure efficient speed and mobile friendly sites.
 Students will gain skills in creating artboards and UI Kits as well as designing website mockups, backgrounds, navigation bars and buttons employing Adobe Photoshop.
 Credit for Prior Learning Available

 Explores basic concepts of programming including data types, variables, expressions, arrays, collections, strings, conditional statements, streams, functions, recursion, classes and objects.
 Students will employ these fundamental building blocks of programming to create projects.